Robrowno/rally-blog/README.md

 ## Edit Profile Page

+NOTE: Changed to having seperate inputs for First Name and Last Name.

 ![Edit Profile](./static/images/readme-images/wireframe-profile-edit.png)

 ## Forgot Password

+NOTE: Title changed to reset and username is used to recover the password rather than the email address as originally planned here.

 ![Forgot Password Page](./static/images/readme-images/wireframe-forgot-password.png)

 ## Follow Me

+NOTE: Original Plan was to have large icons as links, seperated by a dividing cross, ended up going with Cards as I was happy with how the cards looked in the Index.html page and wanted to replicate something similar using Cards.
 ![Follow Me on Socials page](./static/images/readme-images/wireframe-followme.png)

 ## Contact Page